 Is money tight?
 Do you feel you need a little extra income?
 Perhaps a job is going to help boost your university experience.
 It is important, however, to pick the right kind of job for university.
 Don’t get a job where you will be working all hours of the day and week.
 Most university towns have jobs that are perfect for students.
 This could be from working as a local barista at a coffee shop, becoming bar staff or even getting a job at your university.
 Enquire about what jobs your university has to offer.

-I worked at my local cinema as most of the shifts were evening, but didn’t finish too late so I was still able to go out on the town with friends, or go to bed at a reasonable time if I had an early lecture.
+I worked at my local cinema as most of the shifts were evening, but didn’t finish too late so I was still able to go out on the town with friends or go to bed at a reasonable time if I had an early lecture.
 I ended up working too much.
 I’ll be honest.
 I loved my job, but I forgot the boundaries and why I was there in the first place.
-My studies suffered, because I was working too much.
+My studies suffered because I was working too much.

-I would be clear from the off set to your employer, that university comes first.
+I would be clear from the offset to your employer, that university comes first.
 So, if you’ve got exams or a deadline looming for an assignment, these naturally should take priority.
-Don’t take on overtime if it means draining you or being unable to complete university related work.
+Don’t take on overtime if it means draining you or being unable to complete university-related work.

 Have a Balanced Social Life

 University is the ultimate peak of your social life.
 Nothing will quite be the same after and it will never be as easy to be social as it is at university.
-That is the thing I miss the most, being able to waltz down the hallway to one of my best friends room and just sit on their bed talking for hours until early hours of the morning.
+That is the thing I miss the most, being able to waltz down the hallway to one of my best friends room and just sit on their bed talking for hours until the early hours of the morning.

 Just make sure to balance this well with the rest of your life.
-Make sure to schedule time for yourself, your university and work as much as you socialise.
+Make sure to schedule a time for yourself, your university and work as much as you socialise.

 If you’re struggling to get social at university, I would consider joining a club or society.
 This way you can channel productivity alongside social activities.
-You are also connecting with like minded people in these clubs.
+You are also connecting with like-minded people in these clubs.